Reconstructing Satellites in 3D from Amateur Telescope Images: Experiments

-\textbf{Synthetic Ground Telescope Satellite Images } For simulations, we created three distinct 3D satellite models in Blender, producing datasets of ground telescope images for each.
-Each model, approximately 60 meters in size, was placed in a low-Earth orbit at 650 km altitude, resulting in a 13$^{\circ}$ segment of the full 360$^{\circ}$ trajectory observable by a stationary ground telescope.
-Our virtual telescope, with a 0.35-meter aperture and a 3.2-meter focal length, rendered 700 high-quality images per model.
-To simulate atmospheric conditions, each image was augmented with 20, introducing turbulence (with a Fried parameter between 0.07 and 0.35 meters) and light pollution (adding 5-7\% background intensity), yielding a dataset of 14,000 distorted frames.
-This dataset will be publicly available upon the paper's acceptance.
+We generated three distinct 3D satellite models using Blender, each approximately 60 meters in size, and simulated ground telescope images for each.
+Placed in a low-Earth orbit at 650 km altitude, each satellite is visible from a stationary ground telescope in a 13$^{\circ}$ segment, which corresponds to an apparent 116$^{\circ}$ relative rotation between the satellite and the telescope (see Fig.~\ref{fig:rebuttal} (a)).
+Our virtual telescope—with a 0.35-meter aperture and a 3.2-meter focal length—rendered 700 high-quality images per model.
+To simulate realistic observing conditions, we introduced a full degradation model incorporating both atmospheric turbulence and light pollution.
+Specifically, each clean image was degraded as:

-\textbf{Implementation Details } For preprocessing, we applied lucky imaging to select 148 high-quality images per model from 14,000 distorted frames.
-To validate preprocessing effectiveness, we compared post-processed images against ground truth, with results shown in Table \ref{tab:result}.
-We subsequently selected one in every ten clean frames, resulting in a set of 15 training images, with the remainder reserved for validation.
-To ensure a fair comparison, camera poses for both our Gaussian splatting method and baseline methods (BARF, NeRF$--$ and SCNeRF) were initialized using our improved SfM approach as described in Sec.~\ref{subsec:SfM}.

-\textbf{3D Reconstruction } Figure \ref{fig:compare}(c) shows 3D reconstruction results for the first simulation dataset, comparing our method with NeRF-based methods across selected views.
-NeRF-based methods struggle with certain views, generating unrealistic images, while our method maintains robust generalization across all validation views.
-This difference arises from the sampling strategies of NeRF variants versus 3D Gaussians; BARF’s uniform sampling can lead to global overfitting in sparse view conditions, whereas our Gaussian-based method refines local deformations to accurately capture the satellite’s 3D structure.
-The performance of our approach is further supported by the SSIM, PSNR, and LPIPS metrics across all frames and datasets, as illustrated in Fig.\ref{fig:metrics}(d) and Table \ref{tab:result}.
-Our method also significantly reduces training time, reconstructing a 3D volume in approximately 4 minutes on a single NVIDIA RTX 4090—around 2 minutes for Gaussian splatting and 2 minutes for BnB pose refinement, compared to over 4 hours for BARF.